awfulwoman/loom/README.md

 @import 'loom/10-global-settings/misc';
 // etc
 ```
 DON'T just link to `main.scss`!
 This will prevent you getting access to the interweaved layers of the ITCSS stack.
 Instead, copy [the list of imports](https://github.com/sonniesedge/loom/blob/master/assets/main.scss) from `main.scss` into your main project file.
+Yes, it feels unusual, but you'll gain a lot of power by doing so.

 This library is a basis for your own design system and won't give you much visually out of the box!

 # Organisation layers